What is a Tax-Saving FD?

 Liquidity Needs: Since a tax-saving FD has a lock-in period of five years, it is important to ensure that the invested amount is not needed for immediate expenses.

-Diversification Strategy: You should balance their portfolio by allocating funds across multiple tax-saving instruments such as PPF, ELSS, and NPS to optimise returns and risk exposure.
+Diversification Strategy: Investors often evaluate multiple tax-saving instruments based on their risk profile multiple tax-saving instruments such as PPF, ELSS, and NPS to balance risk and return characteristics.

 Interest Income Taxability: While the principal qualifies for tax deductions, the interest earned is fully taxable.
 You should calculate the post-tax returns before finalising the investment amount.